Get your Instant Video Cost Calculator now!

 YouTube impressions record whenever a viewer on the platform is shown your video’s thumbnail.
 In essence, impressions can tell you if your video is making the rounds and getting in front of people’s eyes.

-A video with high impression counts but low views might suggest an ineffective thumbnail or title.
+A video with high impression counts but low views might suggest an ineffective thumbnail or title, while good numbers on both impressions and audience retention mean these elements are performing well.

 Unlike other social media platforms, YouTube doesn’t make available the details of which individual user engages with a video.
 Instead, it provides general metrics like the average watch time, traffic sources, and others to give you a broad sense of your audience’s preferences.